YuryKabernik/yurykabernik.github.io/_posts/2025-10-10-lean-methodology.md

 Value Stream Mapping typically begins with the creation of a **current state map**.
 This involves capturing the actual condition of the value stream's material and information flow, providing an honest look at how work is currently done.
 Once the current state is visualized, the team develops a **future state map**—a target image of how material and information *should* flow through the value stream to achieve optimal efficiency and value delivery.

-This iterative process—repeated over time—is one of the simplest and best ways to teach yourself and your team to truly see where value is created (or lost).
+This **iterative process** repeated over time is one of the simplest and best ways to teach yourself and your team to truly see where value is created (or lost).
 Although most commonly associated with Lean manufacturing and Lean Thinking and Practice, value stream mapping can be applied in any industry.
 Managers and teams outside manufacturing can also benefit greatly from using it to optimize their workflows and collaboration.

+**Self-monitoring** for quality was implemented via **Jidoka**, an automated mechanism that stops the line when a defect is detected, reducing the need for manual checks.
+This approach allowed teams to address issues and receive quality feedback early, minimizing downstream issues and the high cost of late fixes.
+In software, the parallel is a multi-stage CI/CD pipeline including unit, integration, and end-to-end testing, which provide early automated quality signals throughout the software development life cycle.

 ## Strengths and Benefits